Armenian Mexicans

 The Armenian diaspora population in Mexico is very small in comparison with other immigrant groups.
 The majority of the population arrived in Mexico between 1910–1928, most of them arriving after the Armenian genocide of 1915.

 History

-The earliest known record, from 1632, recorded the arrival to Mexico of an Armenian national by the name of Francisco Martín.
+The earliest known record, from 1632, recorded the arrival of an Armenian national by the name of Francisco Martín in Mexico.
 In 1723, Armenian national Don Pedro de Zárate arrived to Mexico on a Spanish galleon from China to Acapulco.
 In 1897, Mexican President Porfirio Díaz planned a project to establish an agricultural community with Armenian settlers in Soto la Marina, Tamaulipas (in northern Mexico); the project, however, was never materialized.
 Soon after the Armenian genocide, committed by Ottoman forces in April 1915, many Armenians began to immigrate to the American continent.
-From 1921-1928, Mexico had an open immigration policy for most foreigners.
+From 1921–1928, Mexico had an open immigration policy for most foreigners.
 During that time, close to 300 Armenians immigrated to Mexico.